• Published September 27, 2024

 3. Attribution feedback describes someone or their actions in terms of a quality or label, as in “You’re a good communicator” or “You’re undisciplined.”

-4. Impact feedback, on the other hand, informs the receiver about the effect their actions have had on other people or on the organization.
+4. Impact feedback informs the receiver about the effect their actions have had on other people or on the organization.
 Impact feedback is important in performance reviews because it can shed light on something your direct report never knew or thought about.
 It gets at why their behaviors are either working or not working.
 An example of impact feedback is: “Team members were confused, and I felt frustrated.”

-You’ll be more effective if you’re skilled at using all 4 types of feedback for the right times and for the right reasons.
+You’ll be better at giving effective feedback if you’re skilled at using all 4 types of feedback for the right times and for the right reasons.
 You’ll be even better with lots of practice.

 Why Impact Feedback Is the Most Effective Type of Feedback

 It’s important to remember that you can’t control how someone feels about or reacts to feedback.
 Different people will perceive the same situation in different ways.
-You can’t “make” someone like or agree with what you’re saying, but you can increase the chances that your feedback will be well received and not rejected.
+You can’t “make” someone like or agree with what you’re saying, but you can increase the chances that your feedback will be well received and not rejected by learning how to give feedback effectively.

 The recipient of feedback is more likely to take feedback well if it isn’t authoritative.
 If the feedback giver is perceived as leveraging positional power or as commanding, dominating, arrogant, or self-centered, the message will be lost.
 The recipient of the feedback is likely to be defensive or argumentative — or passively accept what you say, but resent the feedback and act in counterproductive ways later.

-Impact feedback is the most effective type of feedback to start with because it informs a person about the results of their behavior without dissecting the details, assuming motivation, or placing blame.
-Try using our widely recognized Situation-Behavior-Impact model to give feedback and explore intentions, making the feedback a two-way discussion.
+Among the 4 types of feedback, impact feedback is the most effective to start with because it informs a person about the results of their behavior without dissecting the details, assuming motivation, or placing blame.
+Try using our widely recognized Situation – Behavior – Impact model to give feedback and explore intentions, making the feedback a two-way discussion.

 Impact feedback isn’t authoritative — you aren’t telling a person what to do, setting forth consequences, or judging.
 Instead, impact feedback informs the receiver, empowers them, and increases the chance they’ll decide to accept the message.